 Pro tip: When chartering a yacht in Croatia for a week, you should expect to stop once or twice to restock on supplies, fuel and water so we suggest avoiding the more popular marinas like ACI Split, Brac and Hvar to save on mooring costs.

 Another great option is mooring at a charming fishing village or island restaurant.
 Many fantastic seaside restaurants offer free mooring at their dock if you dine in, which brings us to another money saving tip: dining options.

 Read about some of our favourite boat-up restaurants in Croatia in our feature in WOWs travel blog.

 2. Dine on board

 Spending a holiday on a boat affords you the conveniences of a holiday apartment rental with the added advantage of mobility.
 Many of our charter yachts in Croatia come with well-equipped kitchens, which makes it easy to dine and entertain on board.
 As with any other budget-friendly holiday, cooking on your own can save you and your crew quite a bit of cash.
-You can get some nice recipes here.
+You can get some nice recipes in our article.

 Compliment your dinner on board with an excellent local wine.
 Follow our wine-lovers route for sailing in Croatia for some inspiration.

 Of course, it’s also important to consider where you are getting your food from.
 You should know that many island shops can be more expensive than grocery stores in Croatia’s larger marinas so it’s best to stock up in a larger city.